-The purpose of the leave sharing program is to permit state employees, at no significantly increased cost to the State, of providing to donate leave to come to the aid of another state employee who has been called to service in the uniformed services, who is responding to a state of emergency anywhere within the United States declared by the federal or state government, who is a victim of domestic violence, sexual assault, or stalking, or who is suffering from or has a relative or household member suffering from an extraordinary or severe illness, injury, impairment, or physical or mental condition, which has caused or is likely to cause the employee to take leave without pay or terminate his or her their employment.
+The purpose of the leave sharing program is to permit state employees, to donate leave to come to the aid of another state employee who has been called to service in the uniformed services, who is responding to a state of emergency anywhere within the United States declared by the federal or state government, who is a victim of domestic violence, sexual assault, or stalking, or who is suffering from or has a relative or household member suffering from an extraordinary or severe illness, injury, impairment, or physical or mental condition, which has caused or is likely to cause the employee to take leave without pay or terminate their employment.
 For purposes of the leave sharing program, the following definitions apply:

-- A. "Domestic violence" means physical harm, bodily injury, assault, or the infliction of fear of imminent physical harm, bodily injury, or assault, between family or household members as defined in RCW 26.50.010; sexual assault of one family or household member by another family or household member; or stalking as defined in RCW 9A.46.110 of one family or household member by another family or household member. - B. "Employee" means any employee who is entitled to accrue sick leave or vacation leave and for whom accurate leave records are maintained. - C. "\Employee's relative" normally is limited to the employee's spouse, child, stepchild, grandchild, grandparent, parent, or state registered defined to include: - 1.Child, including biological, adopted, or foster child, stepchild, or for whom the employee stands in loco parentis, is a legal guardian or is de facto parent, regardless of age or dependency status; - Biological, adoptive, de facto, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse or registered domestic partner, or a person who stood in loco parentis when the employee was a minor child; - 3.
+A. "Domestic violence" means physical harm, bodily injury, assault, or the infliction of fear of imminent physical harm, bodily injury, or assault, between family or household members as defined in RCW 26.50.010; sexual assault of one family or household member by another family or household member; or stalking as defined in RCW 9A.46.110 of one family or household member by another family or household member.

+- B. "Employee" means any employee who is entitled to accrue sick leave or vacation leave and for whom accurate leave records are maintained. - C. Employee's relative" normally is defined to include: - 1.
+Child, including biological, adopted, or foster child, stepchild, or for whom the employee stands in loco parentis, is a legal guardian or is de facto parent, regardless of age or dependency status; - 2.
+Biological, adoptive, de facto, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse or registered domestic partner, or a person who stood in loco parentis when the employee was a minor child; - 3.
 Spouse; - 4.
-Registered domestic partner as defined by RCW 26.60.020 and 26.60.030.; - 5.
+Registered domestic partner as defined by RCW 26.60; - 5.
 Grandparent; - 6.
 Grandchild; or - 7.
 Sibling. - D. "Household members" is defined as persons who reside in the same home who have reciprocal duties to and do provide financial support for one another.
 This term will include, but is not limited to, foster children and legal wards.
-The term does not include persons sharing the same general house when the living style is primarily that of a dormitory or commune.

-- E. "Service in the uniformed services" means the performance of duty on a voluntary or involuntary basis in a uniformed service under competent authority and includes active duty, active duty for training, initial active duty for training, inactive duty training, full-time national guard duty including state-ordered active duty, and a period for which a person is absent from a position of employment for the purpose of an examination to determine the fitness of the person to perform any such duty. - F. "Severe" or "extraordinary" condition is defined as serious or extreme and/or life threatening. - G. "Sexual assault" has the same meaning as in RCW 70.125.030. - H. "Stalking" has the same meaning as in RCW 9A.46.110. - I. "Uniformed services" means the armed forces, the army national guard, and the air national guard of any state, territory, commonwealth, possession, or district when engaged in active duty for training, inactive duty training, full-time national guard duty, or state active duty, the commissioned corps of the public health service, the coast guard, and any other category of persons designated by the President of the United States in time of war or national emergency. - J. "Victim" means a person that domestic violence, sexual assault, or stalking has been committed against as defined in this Article.
+The term does not include persons sharing the same general house when the living style is primarily that of a dormitory or commune. - E. "Service in the uniformed services" means the performance of duty on a voluntary or involuntary basis in a uniformed service under competent authority and includes active duty, active duty for training, initial active duty for training, inactive duty training, full-time national guard duty including state-ordered active duty, and a period for which a person is absent from a position of employment for the purpose of an examination to determine the fitness of the person to perform any such duty. - F. "Severe" or "extraordinary" condition is defined as serious or extreme and/or life threatening. - G. "Sexual assault" has the same meaning as in RCW 70.125.030. - H. "Stalking" has the same meaning as in RCW 9A.46.110.

+- I. "Uniformed services" means the armed forces, the army national guard, and the air national guard of any state, territory, commonwealth, possession, or district when engaged in active duty for training, inactive duty training, full-time national guard duty, or state active duty, the commissioned corps of the public health service, the coast guard, and any other category of persons designated by the President of the United States in time of war or national emergency. - J. "Victim" means a person that domestic violence, sexual assault, or stalking has been committed against as defined in this Article.